Australian Taxation Office: Organisational structure

 The Commissioner of Taxation is responsible for the general administration of the tax system and the ATO.
 The Commissioner of Taxation and three Second Commissioners of Taxation are each appointed for a term of seven years.
 The Commissioner and Second Commissioners are eligible for re-appointment after each term.
-The current Commissioner of Taxation is Chris Jordan (appointed in January 2013), the previous Commissioner was Michael D'Ascenzo.

 The overall strategic direction of the organisation is set by the ATO Executive Committee, which is composed of the Commissioner, three Second Commissioners, Chief Operating Officer, Chief Service Delivery Officer, and Chief Finance Officer.
 These roles are currently held by;